satinP/satinP/README.md

 # Pedro Satin

-Enthusiast of software development technologies.
+Enthusiast of software development and technologies.

 ✉️ Contact me at: